tsyne/tsyne/CONTRIBUTING.md

-# Contributing to Jyne
+# Contributing to Tsyne

-Thank you for considering contributing to Jyne!
+Thank you for considering contributing to Tsyne!
 This document provides guidelines for contributing.

 ## Development Setup